 A quick guide to Sevilla: what to see and do on a city break

-Seville is one of the most beautiful cities in Spain and it is a perfect destination for a weekend city break.
+Sevilla is one of the most beautiful cities in Spain and it is a perfect destination for a weekend city break.
 Whether you’re strolling through its historic streets, savoring its mouthwatering cuisine, or marveling at its awe-inspiring landmarks, this captivating city promises an unforgettable weekend getaway.
 Join us as we explore the best of Seville and uncover the secrets of this enchanting destination.

 Use my favourite travel resources to plan your dream trips

-• Booking.com for searching best prices on accommodation.
+- Booking.com for searching best prices on accommodation.

-• Discover Cars is a great website as they search both local and international car hire services, so you can choose the best deal for yourself.
+- Discover Cars is a great website as they search both local and international car hire services, so you can choose the best deal for yourself.
 Make sure though, that the company has a good reputation and reviews.

-• Get Your Guide is my place to go for searching and booking tours and excursions, especially when I travel solo.
+- Get Your Guide is my place to go for searching and booking tours and excursions, especially when I travel solo.

-• World Nomads travel insurance.
+- World Nomads and EKTA travel insurance.
 I like them because they have quite extensive coverage of different activities.

-• Go City is a perfect site for booking bucket list experiences and attractions all in one to avoid paying for multiple tickets.
+- Go City is a perfect site for booking bucket list experiences and attractions all in one to avoid paying for multiple tickets.
 Easy and saves money.
+You can even save 50%.

-• Trip Advisor amazing for good quality recommendations.
+- Trip Advisor– amazing for good quality recommendations.

-• Skyscanner is a perfect website for searching flight routes and comparing prices.
+- Skyscanner is a perfect website for searching flight routes and comparing prices.

-When to go to Seville
+When to go to Sevilla

-The best time to visit Seville is during the spring (March to May) and autumn (September to November) months, when the weather is mild and pleasant, making it ideal for exploring the city’s outdoor attractions and wandering its charming streets.
+The best time to visit Sevilla is during the spring (March to May) and autumn (September to November) months, when the weather is mild and pleasant, making it ideal for exploring the city’s outdoor attractions and wandering its charming streets.
 During these seasons, you’ll also find fewer crowds, allowing you to fully immerse yourself in Seville’s rich culture and vibrant atmosphere.
 Additionally, springtime in Seville brings the famous Feria de Abril, a week-long celebration of Andalusian culture featuring flamenco dancing, bullfighting, and colorful parades, while autumn offers mild temperatures perfect for enjoying leisurely walks along the river and sampling the city’s delicious cuisine.

 I visited Seville twice: once in January and once in July.
 While January was fairly pleasant, July was so scorching hot that staying outside during the day was barely possible, so I’d advice to avoid the summer months.